microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 ### [Blue] When we decide to prepare a new MRE minor version release (criteria: usually ~1 day before Altspace code lock, or sooner if there are major changes)
 1. Merge sdk/green into sdk/red
 2. Merge samples/green into samples/red
-3. Make sure protocol version is incremented in red branches if needed:
+3. Update CurrentVersion to match major.minor in MREUnityRuntimeLib\Constants.cs and
-   1. MREUnityRuntimeLib\Constants.cs: ProtocolVersion
+4. Update CurrentVersion to match major.minor in packages\sdk\src\utils\verifyClient.ts and
-   2. packages\sdk\src\utils\verifyClient.ts: CurrentProtocolVersion
+5. If new features were added to SDK, increase MinimumSupportedClientVersion packages\sdk\src\utils\verifyClient.ts
-   3. **TODO: We should change to have both current and min protocol versions.
-Unity rejects if MRE currentprotocolversion is higher than unity.Current or older than unity.min, and MRE rejects only if Unity.current is older than min (because newer clients are compatible with  older MREs)**
+6. If communication was changed in a non-backwards-compatible way, which is a HUGE DEAL, should never happen after exiting beta stage, and requires full team sign-off, increase the MinimumSupportedSDKVersion in MREUnityRuntimeLib\Constants.cs
-4. Test pass* for red branches
+7. Test pass* for red branches
-5. Create new unity/sdk/sample branches named v0.[new_minor].n, matching the red (NOTE: if there was already a new SDK release created, but it wasn't "shipped", we can stomp that - i.e. if v0.[new_minor-1].n was never used in any host app, we can just reset hard, instead of creating v0.[new_minor].n)
+8. Create new unity/sdk/sample branches named v0.[new_minor].n, matching the red (NOTE: if there was already a new SDK release created, but it wasn't "shipped", we can stomp that - i.e. if v0.[new_minor-1].n was never used in any host app, we can just reset hard, instead of creating v0.[new_minor].n)
-6. Build Unity DLLs* from unity/v0.[new_minor].n
+9. Build Unity DLLs* from unity/v0.[new_minor].n
-7. Publish NPM package* from sdk/v0.[new_minor].n tagged @next
+10. Publish NPM package* from sdk/v0.[new_minor].n tagged @next

-### [Cyan] When we decide to integrate sdk/green into an existing minor release (criteria: whenever we think it's worth the effort)
+### [Cyan] When we decide to integrate sdk/green, to patch/hotfix a minor version (The targeted minor version is usually whatever master points to.
+Criteria: whenever we think it's worth the effort)
 1. Merge sdk/green into sdk/v0.[target].n
 2. Merge samples/green into samples/v0.[ target].n
 3. Test Pass* for v0.[ target].n branches